rjferguson21/big-bang/.gitlab/merge_request_templates/package_owner.md

 **Links to the MRs that are included in the tag bump are required**.

-If the package is set up for releases, link the release associated with the tag here.
+If the package is set up for releases, also link the release associated with the tag here.

 ## Additional Details